DavideAG/Understanding-containers/README.md

 Usage: sudo ./MyDocker <options> <entrypoint>

 <options> should be:
-	- a	run all namespaces
+	- a	run all namespaces without the user namespace
+	- U	run a user namespace using unprivileged container
 	- c	cgrops used to limit resources.
 		This command must be chained with at least one of:
 		- M <memory_limit> 				[1-4294967296]	default: 1073741824 (1GB)